heya/io/README.md

 [![devDependencies][dev-deps-image]][dev-deps-url]
 [![NPM version][npm-image]][npm-url]

 A minimal, yet flexible I/O for browser with promises.
-A thin wrapper on top of [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), with numerous callbacks to simplify and automate all aspects of I/O especially using [JSON](http://www.json.org/) as an envelope, including to add more transports, and I/O orchestration plugin services.
+A thin wrapper on top of [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), and [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), with numerous callbacks to simplify and automate all aspects of I/O especially using [JSON](http://www.json.org/) as an envelope, including to add more transports, and I/O orchestration plugin services.

 Five services are included: